 Medicine Overview of Azifast Gel

-Azifast 2% Gel is used in the treatment of bacterial skin infections.
+Azifast 2% Gel is used in the treatment of bacterial infections of the eye.

 Use this medicine in the dose and duration as advised by your doctor.
 Check the label for directions before use.
 Apply it on the affected area and allow it to stay before spitting or rinsing.